giuliamml/data-journal.github.io/pages/sane-openresty-dev.md

   server_name smartproxy

   location / {
-    proxy_pass website.com;
     access_by_lua_file path/main.lua;
+    proxy_pass some.website.com;

   }

 }
 ```

-For instance, this Configuration would listen in the port 80 and proxy website.com according to some custom logic in the lua script.
+For instance, this Configuration would listen in the port 80 and proxy some.website.com according to some custom logic in the lua script.

-Seting up a local dev env is trick as you need to have openresty and lua rocks.
+Seting up a local dev env is trick as you need to have openresty and lua rocks, lua's package manager.
 After a couple of tries I got a dev env working based on docker.
 That's what I'll show.
 In this blog post I'll give you everything you need to start deveoping and being productive with nginx and lua.

 ### 1 OpenResty base image

 I've prepared an [open resty base image](https://hub.docker.com/r/fjsousa/nginx-openresty/) based on Alpine Linux.
-The image has around 17 mb and is based on https://github.com/ficusio/openresty/blob/master/alpine/Dockerfile but with luarocks and a bumped version of openresty.
+The image has around 17 mb and is based on https://github.com/ficusio/openresty/blob/master/alpine/Dockerfile but with luarocks and an up to date version of openresty.
 This is the break down of the Dockerfile.

 ### install lua dependencies